mendhak/steam-find-common-trading-sets/README.md

-Script to find common trading sets between to Steam profiles.
+A script to find common trading sets between two Steam profiles.
+This can be useful for helping with cross-trades, and quickly knowing which sets you and another person have in common.

 ### Usage